hackclub/hackclub/workshops/populous_cities/README.md

 ## Part 2: Setup

-For writing our code, we'll be using [CodeSandbox](https://codesandbox.io) which turns out to be the best online code editor for creating React apps.
+For writing our code, we'll be using [CodeSandbox](https://codesandbox.io) which is the best online code editor for creating React apps.

 Go to this [starter code](https://react.new).
 Press **`ctrl+s`** / **`cmd+s`** and it will automatically fork it for you.
 Now, we have everything set up so let's get started!